rhyeen/sr_creation_db/README.md

 ```
 Allow up to 2 minutes for mysql to start up after `run-dev` before testing the connection.

+You should be aware that if you remove the docker container, any data added to the database beyond what is in setup.sql will be wiped.
+This is intentional so that you can quickly revert to a clean slate whenever you desire.

+If you alter setup.sql, make sure to `make build` again to copy those changes into the docker image.
+Make sure to test your changes before `make build`, otherwise `make run-dev` will not be able to run the MySQL instance and it will kill the container.

+# Accessing the database

 You should now have a database reachable at localhost:3306.

 * Username: "sr_creation_dev",
 * Database: "sr_creation_dev",
 * Password: "password"

-You should be aware that if you remove the docker container, any data added to the database beyond what is in setup.sql will be wiped.
-This is intentional so that you can quickly revert to a clean slate whenever you desire.

-If you alter setup.sql, make sure to `make build` again to copy those changes into the docker image.
-Make sure to test your changes before `make build`, otherwise `make run-dev` will not be able to run the MySQL instance and it will kill the container.
+This is automatically configured in the Node.js app.
+I recommend also configuring it in a MySQL management application for ease of debugging.
+I recommend [Sequel Pro](https://www.sequelpro.com/) if you have a Mac, or [Workbench](https://www.mysql.com/products/workbench/) otherwise.

 # Notes